Travel to Israel! Experience Canadian & Israeli Innovation and Culture

 - Some meals (may be up to 50%)

-- Accommodation is in hotels and other campus student/guest lodging.
+Accommodation outside of Waterloo, ON is in hotels and other campus student/guest lodging.
 The intent is that accommodation will be shared space (i.e. two students per room).

-A laptop will also be required for the course.
+A laptop is required for the course.
 A list of required reading resources will be provided to registered students.